Ron Arad Associates Ltd.

 Courtesy of Ron Arad Associates Ltd.

-Ron Arad Studio would become the creative hub where he works alongside a group of brilliant industrial architects and designers.
+Ron Arad Studio would become the creative hub where he works alongside a group of brilliant industrial designer and architects.
 The firm’s projects speak to Arad’s limitless approach to design where he adheres to his own creative instincts.
 “I don’t need to follow any manifesto, any of this ‘form follows function’ or ‘good design is good business,” he says.

 For ICONIC LIFE’s interview with Arad, we hopped on a video call that would take us into his private conservatory.
 The glass-walled workspace flanked by a glass ceiling overhead seems to be an invitation to the illusive London sun, a place he has been working for the past seven months during the lockdown.
 Donning his signature brimmed hat and a textured scarf around his neck (a remnant from one of his more recent projects), Ron Arad’s youthful energy and dry humor comes through as clearly as ever.